Camp-Butterfly/backend/README.md

 Ruby on Rails application that provides a backend API for the application.

-setup backend:
+If Ruby is not installed on your machine, you can follow DigitalOcean's walkthrough: https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-macos

+cd into _/backend_ directory and run the following commands:

+_sets up backend_

 `rake db:setup`

-create postgres models:
+_create postgres models_

 `rails db:migrate`

-insert seed data into local backend server:
+_insert seed data into local backend server_

 `rake db:seed`

-start development server:
+_start development server_

 `rails server`

+if you visit `http://localhost:3001` in any browser, the default homepage of ruby on rails should be visible.

 #### POST